lemonarc/francis-terry/_posts/2020-01-13-news-francis-terry-watercolour-exhibition.md

 	</li>
 </ul>

-There will be an exhibition of Francis Terry's watercolours at the Art Workers' Guild from 21st to 24th April 2020.
-The watercolours are of proposals which he has done in collaboration with <a href="http://www.createstreetsfoundation.org.uk/" rel="nofollow noopener noreferrer" target="_blank">Create Streets</a>, the social enterprise which encourages the building of traditional urban developments.
+There will be an exhibition of Francis Terry's watercolours at the Art Workers' Guild (6 Queen Square, Holborn, London WC1N 3AT) from 21st to 24th April 2020.
+The watercolours are of proposals which he has done in collaboration with <a href="http://www.createstreets.com/" rel="nofollow noopener noreferrer" target="_blank">Create Streets</a>, the social enterprise which encourages the building of traditional urban developments.

 The watercolours are all for sale and 100% of the money raised will be given to <a href="https://www.cure-eb.org/" rel="nofollow noopener noreferrer" target="_blank">Cure EB</a> towards EB research.
 Epidermolysis Bullosa (EB) is a genetic skin condition that causes the skin to blister and tear at the slightest touch.
 One of Francis's best friends suffers from this condition, and so it is a charity very close to his heart.